-When using myrepos (or a similar tool) to update a bunch of repos at once, you have to be quite careful what pull-style command you use.
+When using automation (such as myrepos, which I used when I first wrote this article) to update a bunch of repos at once, you have to be quite careful what pull-style command you use.
 A standard pull automatically merges.
 Fair enough.
 I prefer rebases most of the time, unless things get too complicated.
 Whatever.

 The problem is, either of those can fail with conflicts, and it's quite inconvenient to have directories left in an inconsistent state full of equals signs and